tsmrkk/writing_an_interpreter_in_go/chap1/README.md

 ```

 ## 1.3 The lexer
-Goal of this section is to wirite my own lexer
+Goal of this section is to wirite our own lexer.

 - source code as input
 - output the tokens that represent the source code